Race to the Top coverage

 “Maybe the federal government has taken pity on the state of education funding here,” said Pedersen, president of the nonprofit, nonpartisan group that advocates for improved education funding.
 Arizona has faced four consecutive years of budget shortfalls and ranks 49th in per-pupil spending, according to the U.S. Census Bureau.

-Arizona received the stunning news that it had beat out 17 states and could be eligible for between $150-250 million after U.S. Secretary of Education Arne Duncan announced 18 other second-round finalists in the federal competition on Tuesday.
+Arizona received the stunning news that it had beat out 17 states and could be eligible for $150-250 million after U.S. Secretary of Education Arne Duncan announced 18 other second-round finalists in the federal competition on Tuesday.

 Arizona’s Republican Governor Jan Brewer called the state’s turnaround “a very significant and important milestone in Arizona’s comeback. …after scoring so low in the first round, we did not give up – instead we pushed even harder for the education reforms we know are critical regardless of federal funding.”